Technology at TLS

 Computer curriculum is designed to enhance and extend lessons taught in the classroom and help students become familiar and comfortable with computer operations.
 Students learn basic keyboarding skills and learn to use the latest version of Microsoft Office as a productivity tool to complete work for their classrooms.
 Under supervision, Trinity students learn to use the internet productively and safely.

-In the 2017-2018 5th Grade students were able to start learning how to do basic coding to use robots.
+5th Grade students are able to start learning how to do basic coding to use robots.
 Watch the video of them using the robots below: